redpanda-data/connect/website/docs/components/outputs/kafka.md

 ### `custom_topic_creation.replication_factor`

 The replication factor to use for new topics.
-Must be an odd number, and less then or equal to the number of brokers
+Leave at -1 to use the broker configured default.
+Must be an odd number, and less then or equal to the number of brokers.

 Type: `int`